SpanishCat/py-wikipls/README.md

 While I'm at it I made them more intuitive and easy to use without needing to figure out how this API even works.

 # Installation
+The `requests` library MUST be installed before downloading wikipls.\
+This is a known issue that will be resolved as soon as possible.

+1. Install *requests*:\
-To install use:\
+   `pip install requests`

+2. Install *wikipls*:\
-`pip install py-wikipls`
+  `pip install wikipls`

-Then in your code add:\
+3. Import in your code:\
   `import wikipls`

 # How to use
 I haven't made any documentation page yet, so for now the below will have to do.\
 If anything is unclear don't hesitate to open an issue in [Issues](https://github.com/SpanishCat/py-wikipls/issues) or bring it up in [Discussions](https://github.com/SpanishCat/py-wikipls/discussions).\
-Updated for version: 0.0.1a7

   ## Key
   Many functions in this package require the name of the Wiki page you want to check in a URL-friendly format.